William McFadzean: Medal and legacy

 McFadzean's father was presented with his son's VC by the King in a ceremony at Buckingham Palace on 28 February 1917.
 The VC is held by the Royal Ulster Rifles Museum, in Belfast.

 There are a number of memorials and remembrances of McFadzean, who is the best known of the Ulster Division VC recipients.
 There is a plaque to him at Newtownbreda Presbyterian Church in Belfast, which also hosted his memorial service on the one year anniversary of his death, and at his parents' house in Cregagh.
 There is also a mural depicting him in Cregagh and several in Belfast.
 His name is one of those listed on the memorial stone at the Thiepval Memorial for the VC recipients of the Ulster Division and he is also listed on the memorial tablet for the Royal Irish Rifles at St. Anne's Cathedral at Belfast.
-On the 13th October 2018 the Ancre Somme Association Charity unveiled a bronze bust in Lurgan.
-He is commemorated in t-shirts, mugs and death scrolls, while the Ballad of Billy McFadzean is a well-known Loyalist song which appears in Nothing Personal, a 1995 film about The Troubles.
+He is also commemorated in t-shirts, mugs and death scrolls, while the Ballad of Billy McFadzean is a well-known Loyalist song.
+On 13 October 2018 the Ancre Somme Association Charity unveiled a bronze bust of McFadzean in Lurgan.